yubessy/yubessy/profile.md

 ## Publications

 Here are picked-up articles and presentations come from my works and studies.
-Almost all of them are written in Japanese.
+All of them are written in Japanese.

 ### At Livesense, Inc.